staillansag/wm-projects/README.md

     - in the CLI, login to Docker hub using the `docker login` command.
 Remember that, just like git, docker hub expects you to provide a token by means of a password.
     - Enter the following command to push the image: `docker push <dockerId>/<serviceName>:<serviceVersion>`

+## Deployment configuration

+### Objectives:
+-   set up the Kubernetes cluster (we will use Azure Kubernetes Services here, but it works nearly the same with any other Kubernetes environment)
+-   set up the Kubernetes deployment descriptors (the yaml files)
+-   do a first deployment in our Kubernetes cluster
+-   check that everything is working as it should

+### What needs to be done:
+1.  xxx

+## Towards continuous deployment